Amygdala: Connections

 Variability in amygdala connectivity has been related to a variety of behaviors and outcomes such as fear recognition and social network size.
 A simple view of the information processing through the amygdala follows as: the amygdala sends projections to the hypothalamus, septal nuclei and BNST (via the amygdalofugal tract), the dorsomedial thalamus (via the amygdalothalamic tract), the nuclei of the trigeminal nerve and the facial nerve, the ventral tegmental area, the locus coeruleus, and the laterodorsal tegmental nucleus.

 The basolateral amygdala projects to the nucleus accumbens, including the medial shell.
 Glutamatergic neurons in the basolateral amygdala send projections to the nucleus accumbens shell and core.
 Activation of these projections drive motivational salience.
-The ability of these projections to drives incentive salience is dependent upon dopamine receptor D1.
+The ability of these projections to drive incentive salience is dependent upon dopamine receptor D1.
 The endocannabinoid system that produces lipoid neuromodulators has its specific receptors (CB1) found in amygdalae.

 Coronal section of brain through intermediate mass of third ventricle.
 Amygdala is shown in purple.

 The medial nucleus is involved in the sense of smell and pheromone-processing.
 It receives input from the olfactory bulb and olfactory cortex.The lateral amygdalae, which send impulses to the rest of the basolateral complexes and to the centromedial nuclei, receive input from the sensory systems.
 The centromedial nuclei are the main outputs for the basolateral complexes, and are involved in emotional arousal in rats and cats.